Chrysler Town & Country (1941–1988): 1969-1973

-Unfortunately, as the Town & Country (and every other car in the '70s) grew heavier, available powertrain choices became fewer and weaker.
+Unfortunately, as the Town & Country (and most cars during the 1970s) grew heavier, available powertrain choices became fewer and weaker.
 Compression ratios were further reduced to 8.2:1.
 An increase in bore from 4.25 inches in the 383 to 4.34 inches produced a new LB series engine displacement of 400 cu. in.
 With a 2-BBL carburetor, it just matched the 190 net horsepower and 310 lbft net torque ratings of the prior year 383s.
 The only remaining optional engine was the 440 cu. in.
 4-BBL V8 producing 215 net horsepower and 345 lbft net torque.
-Even so, the updated Town & Country with its more imposing grille and nicely integrated fender skirts set sales records, with 6,473 six-passenger and 14,116 nine passenger wagons produced for the model year.
+Even so, the updated Town & Country, with its more imposing grille and well integrated fender skirts, set sales records, with 6,473 six-passenger and 14,116 nine-passenger wagons produced for 1972.

 1973 was the fifth and final year of what had been planned as a four-year platform cycle.
-A federal mandate to equip MY 1973 cars with bumpers that could absorb up to 5 mi/h impacts with no functional damage was a challenge since the large cars Chrysler had designed to comply with this standard were delayed until MY 1974.
-The stopgap solution was to replace the fuselage era signature loop front bumpers with a generic looking grille and conventional-looking bumpers wearing large black rubber impact absorbers, front and rear.
+A federal mandate to equip 1973 cars with bumpers that could absorb up to 5 mi/h impacts with no functional damage was a challenge, since the large cars that Chrysler had designed to comply with this standard were delayed until the 1974 model year.
+The stopgap solution was to replace the fuselage-era signature loop front bumpers with a generic grille and more conventional bumpers wearing large black rubber impact absorbers, front and rear.
 The absorbers added more than 5 in to the overall length of the cars.
-Apart from 5 mi/h bumpers, other changes for the 1973 Town & Country were few: The 50/50 3 in 1 front seat had proven sufficiently popular that it became standard equipment, as did the higher torque 440 cu.in.
-V8 engine, which featured standard electronic ignition for the first time.
+Apart from 5 mi/h bumpers, other changes for the 1973 Town & Country were few: the 50/50 3-in-1 front seat had proven sufficiently popular that it became standard equipment, as did the higher torque 440 cu. in.
+V8 engine, which featured a standard electronic ignition for the first time.